TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 28/1 Chronicles 28.19.md

 ---

-All this, [said David], have I been made to understand in writing from the hand of Jehovah, even all the works of this pattern.
+"All this," said David, "I have been made to understand in writing from the hand of Yahweh, even all the works of this pattern."